sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/rabbitmq.markdown

 public class CustomConnection extends BaseConnection {
 }
 ```

 An OSGi config file can be created for the specific properties that are needed.
-The _Custom_ naming can be replaced with whatever naming scheme is best fit for your modules.
+The _Custom_ naming can be replaced with whatever naming scheme is the best fit
+for your modules.

 ```
 host="rabbitmq-lrkoroneiki-prod--ports.lfr.cloud"
 password="password"
 port="5672"
 username="username"
 ```

-The username and password will be the same ones provided from the jira ticket.
+The username and password will be the same ones provided from the JIRA ticket.

-Multiple `Connection` classes can be created to connect to multiple RabbitMQ services if needed.
+Multiple `Connection` classes can be created to connect to multiple RabbitMQ

-Each connection will have a `Publisher`, which can have multiple `Broker` classes, and a `Router`, which can have multiple `Subscriber` classes.
+or other message services if needed.

+Each connection should be referenced in a `MessageBroker` class for publishing
+and a `MessageRouter` for subscribing.

-## Message Publisher
+### Message Publisher

-If the server needs to publish messages to Koroneiki, a `MessagePublisher` will need to be created to register the `MessageBroker` classes.
+If the server needs to publish messages to Koroneiki, a `MessagePublisher` will
+need to be created to register the `MessageBroker` classes.

-There should only need to be one `MessagePublisher` since there can be multiple `MessageBroker` classes registered within a single `MessagePublisher`, depending on how many you need.
+There only needs to be one `MessagePublisher` because there can be multiple
+`MessageBroker` classes registered within a single `MessagePublisher`
+if you need to publish to multiple places.

 The custom `MessagePublisher` class should look something like this:

 ```
 @Component(immediate = true, service = MessagePublisher.class)
 public class CustomMessagePublisher extends BaseMessagePublisher {